dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 Ricart–Agrawala algorithm
 The Ricart-Agrawala Algorithm is an algorithm for mutual exclusion on a distributed system.
 This algorithm is an extension and optimization of Lamport's
 3 KB (422 words) - 16:57, 13 February 2019

-Medical algorithm
-A medical algorithm is any computation, formula, statistical survey, nomogram, or look-up table, useful in healthcare.
-Medical algorithms include decision
-5 KB (676 words) - 02:10, 18 February 2019

-Randomized algorithm
-A randomized algorithm is an algorithm that employs a degree of randomness as part of its logic.
-The algorithm typically uses uniformly random bits as
-25 KB (3,541 words) - 01:43, 7 March 2019

 Pollard's rho algorithm
 Pollard's rho algorithm is an algorithm for integer factorization.
 It was invented by John Pollard in 1975.
 It uses only a small amount of space, and